jamesjmtaylor/rust/README.md

 Rust differs from mainstream OOP languages like Java in that it does not support inheritence.
 There is no way to define a struct that inherits the parent struct’s fields and methods.

+#### Polymorpism

 In order to support polymorphism you should use traits and generic types.
 An example where various UI components all support the Draw trait is below: